 One thing I’m constantly thinking about is what should I pack for breakfast.
 The class is about 5 hours long so I definitely always like to take a few things with me to snack on.
 Of course, my other huge priority is COFFEE.
 Always.

-For this post, I teamed up with bobble and their presse.
+For this post, I teamed up with presse.
 It is seriously my dream come true.

 I’m dropping in from Taos, New Mexico.
 Currently, I’m at this brewery, sitting outside, looking out a bunch of snow-capped mountains.
 The DJ is playing a trumpet to a Fly Lo song and it’s weird and funny and awesome.
 It’s beautiful here.
 I knew it would be beautiful, but it’s like a million times more beautiful than I expected.